PAYONE-GmbH/plentymarkets-7/meta/documents/user_guide_en.md

-# BS PAYONE Payment für plentymarkets 7
+# BS PAYONE Payment for plentymarkets 7

 Payment with BS PAYONE convinces